Are you considering a move back to your home country? There's lots of things to take into consideration when repatriating

-Whether it's because you've done your stint of the expatriate lifestyle, or you've tried it and life abroad isnt' for you...
-There can be lots of reasons!
+Whether it's because you've done your stint of the expatriate lifestyle, or you've tried it and life abroad just isn't for you, there can be lots of reasons to repatriate.

 Nonetheless, if you are considering repatriation, there are some main things you should take into consideration.